shivanshu32/astrologer-app/README-ASTROLOGER-PROFILE.md

 2. Check the "Astrologer Profile" in the debug screen to confirm it's working
 3. Go to the Booking Requests screen to see if your bookings now appear

 If the issue persists, try clearing the app's storage from the Debug screen by tapping "Clear AsyncStorage" and then log in again.

+## Profile API Endpoints

+The astrologer profile can be accessed through the following endpoints:

+1. `/astrologers/profile` - Primary endpoint for accessing the astrologer profile
+2. `/profile/astrologer` - Alternative endpoint
+3. `/auth/me` - General authentication endpoint that may return user information
+4. `/user/profile` - User profile endpoint
+5. `/debug/auth-me` - Debug endpoint that returns both user and astrologer data

+### Recent Fixes

+- Updated endpoints to use correct path: `/astrologers/profile` (was incorrectly using `/astrologer/profile`)
+- Removed the non-existent `/profile` endpoint from the API calls
+- Updated production API URL to `https://api.jyotish.app/api`
+- Improved error handling for API calls

+If you encounter "All API URLs failed for /profile" error, make sure:
+1. The backend server is running on port 3002
+2. Your auth token is valid
+3. You have an astrologer profile associated with your user account
+4. The network connection to the API server is working